cvent/laptop/README.md

 It should take less than 15 minutes to install (depends on your machine).

 Laptop can be run multiple times on the same machine safely.
-It will upgrade already installed packages and install and activate a new version of ruby (if one is available).
+It will upgrade already installed packages and install

 Make your own customizations
 ----------------------------